 This is currently considered to be the best approximate formula for Reno TCP performance.
-A further simplification to this formula is generally made by assuming that RTO is approximately $5 \times \text{RTT}$.
+A further simplification to this formula is generally made by assuming that RTO is approximately 5RTT.

 TCP is constantly being improved.
-A simpler formula, which gives an upper bound on the performance of any AIMD algorithm that is likely to be implemented in TCP in the future, was derived by Ott, et.al.^[22, 23].
+A simpler formula, which gives an upper bound on the performance of any AIMD algorithm which is likely to be implemented in TCP in the future, was derived by Ott, et al [IDEAL].